digininja/DVWA/README.md

 The error is telling you that you are using the username `notdvwa`.

 The following error says you have pointed the config file at the wrong database.
+[Video Help](https://youtu.be/C-kig5qrPSA?si=_a4Bop505-1tXb_F&t=630)

 ```mariadb
 SQL: Access denied for user 'dvwa'@'localhost' to database 'notdvwa'